GEMS JWST: Transmission spectroscopy of TOI-5205b reveals significant stellar contamination and a metal-poor atmosphere: Discussion

-We have assumed that the TLS effect is the source of the observed spectral slopes in the transmission spectra of TOI-5205b based on the presence of spot-crossing events and results from our atmosphere models (see \autoref{fig:spectracomp}).
-However, we acknowledge that photochemical hazes and/or clouds may also introduce a spectral slope where the observed transit depth increases towards bluer wavelengths \citep[e.g.,][]{Sing2016,Sedaghati2017,May2020}.
-Haze formation is expected to become efficient for cool exoplanets at temperatures $T_{\mathrm{eq}}<1000$ K \citep[e.g.,][]{Kawashima2019,Gao2021}.
-The spectral index is $\gamma=-4$ \citep{Lecavelier2008} in the case of nominal Rayleigh scattering caused by small aerosol particles.
-If the spectral slope observed in the spectrum of TOI-5205b were solely due to hazes, this would require enhanced scattering \citep[``super-Rayleigh'' scattering in][]{Ohno2020} that is much larger than values observed for hot Jupiters.
-The best-fitting haze and cloud model (M3.4 in \autoref{tab:retrieval_models}) for the co-added spectrum required a scattering slope of $\gamma=-17.0 \pm 0.4$ and a Rayleigh enhancement factor relative to \ce{H2} of $\log a=7.9 \pm 0.1$.
-For comparison, the median values for an identical haze and cloud model derived from a population of hot Jupiters observed with HST \citep[e.g.,][]{Pinhas2019,welbanks_mass-metallicity_2019} were $\gamma\lesssim-5$ and $\log a\sim4-5$.
-The observed slope for TOI-5205b ($\sim10$) was similar to a few other planets that displayed even larger scattering slopes (with a similar haze and cloud prescription), such as WASP-19b \citep[$\gamma\sim-26$;][]{Sedaghati2017} and HATS-8b \citep[$\gamma\sim-35$][]{May2020}.
+We have found that the TLS effect is the primary source of the observed spectral slopes in the transmission spectra of TOI-5205b based on the presence of spot-crossing events and results from our atmosphere models (see \hyperref[fig:spectracomp]{Fig. Set 2}).
+However, we acknowledge that scattering from photochemical hazes and/or clouds could also introduce a spectral slope where the observed transit depth increases towards bluer wavelengths \citep[e.g.,][]{Sing2016,Sedaghati2017,May2020}.
+We disfavor the models containing aerosols for the following reasons.
+Our retrievals with haze component and no TLS (M2.3) are able to roughly reproduce the blue slope in the TOI-5205b transmission spectrum, demonstrating this potential ambiguity.
+However, this case required an unrealistically hot atmosphere ($\mathrm{T} \sim 1450$ K) with extreme haze parameters to produce the nearly 30 atmospheric scale heights of slope amplitude observed, indicating that TLS must play a dominant role in generating the observed spectral features.

+We found that the presence of retrieval degeneracies between a cloudy/hazy atmosphere and stellar contamination was the primary source of the discrepancies between visits.
+These visit discrepancies were almost entirely eliminated for our clear sky atmospheric models (M3.1; \autoref{tab:retrievals_clear}) and were instead attributable to modest changes in the unocculted starspot covering fraction.
+Although some combination of aerosols and TLS could produce the observed transmission spectrum (e.g., M3.3), inconsistencies in the planetary atmospheric state between the three separate visits (see \autoref{fig:retrieval_corner_hazy_visits} and \autoref{tab:retrievals_clouds}) led us to disfavor such cases and prefer a clear atmosphere.
+It remains possible that optically thin clouds and/or hazes exist in the atmosphere of TOI-5205b, obscured in our analysis by the massive contaminating TLS signal, however, we lack evidence for or against such scenarios.